 The trail between Corniglia and Vernazza goes from the highest point of Cinque Terre while sloping back.
 The Church Santa Margherita Vernazza is a must do.
 The trail between Vernazza and the last town Monterosso has the perfect highlight with the view of all the five towns all at once.
 The hamlet of Monterosso has a resort type vibe with beach strip filled with deckchairs and anchovy salting centre.
 The Giant statue of the Roman God Neptune is a very famous landmark of the region.
 Monterosso al Mare has the Church of San Giovanni Battista in Gothic Ligurian style.

 Some of the must try Cinque Terre delicacies are wicker basket full of lemons, paper cones piled with fried calamari, et alia and others.
 Pesto Alla Genovese and Vitello Alla Parmigiana are the most iconic dishes of the region in the ristorante Table d’ hote offerings.
 It is all about having a hearty bowlful of comfort food as one utters “Mangia” which means eat in Italian.
+Do your Cantina toast “Salud”.
 The Liguria region to the west of the city of La Spezia is famous as the chefs toss sauce and pesto palatable for every palate for its succulent and moreish taste.
 Some of the must buy souvenirs are lemon soap with fragrant peels and zest, pesto jars, olive jars, boxed wine and Sciacchetrà bottles.